You are here

 Parent Material

 The geology for much of the rest of the state is dominated by the Mississippi Embayment.
-This trough began to form in the late Cretaceous, perhaps some 70 million to 80 million years ago.
+This trough began to form in the late Cretaceous period, perhaps some 70 million to 80 million years ago.
 This trough covered much of what is now Mississippi, northern Louisiana, eastern Arkansas, westernmost Tennessee, and north to Cairo, Illinois.
 The embayment formed an inland sea, extending what we now call the Gulf of Mexico.
 Over time, this trough was filled by sediments from the erosion of the Appalachian and Ouachita Mountains.
-As the embayment filled, the earth’s crust also rose, and the Mississippi Embayment was transformed into the Gulf states.
+As the embayment filled, the earth’s crust also rose, and the Mississippi Embayment was transformed into the Gulf States.

-The most recent soils of the Mississippi River floodplain formed from sediments during the Ice Age some 1 million years ago and ending 10,000 to 12,000 years ago.
+The most recent soils of the Mississippi River floodplain formed from sediment during the Ice Age some 1 million years ago and ending 10,000 to 12,000 years ago.
 The Mississippi River drained immense glacial lakes farther north that formed as the great ice sheets melted.
 Wind-blown deposits of this glacial outwash formed the Loess Hills bordering the Delta region to the east.
-Altogether, sedimentary deposits are relatively easier to weather than rock.
+Altogether, sedimentary deposits are easier to weather than rock.
 The most recent alluvial sediments in the Delta are very fertile and are the basis for the success of Mississippi’s agricultural industry.

 Climate